samshetty/population-metrics/README.md

 1. Run [sqlite_load_as_is.py](https://github.com/samshetty/sqlite/blob/master/sqlite_load_as_is.py)

-   This python program downloads the online census data files, connects to sqlite, creates staging tables and loads the raw data into them.
+   This python program downloads the online census data files, creates staging tables in sqlite and loads raw data into them.

 2. Run the below queries to get data in the required final format (metric with dimensions)
     1. **Analyst requirement #1:**